JulGras/Sauspiel.de-games-analysis/README.md

 # Sauspiel.de-games-analysis
-Game statistics of a profile in sauspiel.de - a provider for playing the German card game Schafkopf online
+Game statistics of a profile on sauspiel.de - a provider for playing the German card game Schafkopf online